flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     Turning the WX off and on or TERR ON ND on and off seems to update the WX on the ND.

-??? warning "Ailerons Not Working When Using the Keyboard"
-    ### Ailerons Not Working When Using the Keyboard

-    !!! tip ""
-        *Affected versions: Stable*

-        **Note:** This is reported on our [Autopilot / Fly-By-Wire Page](../feature-guides/autopilot-fbw.md) and duplicated here for visibility.

-    ^^Description^^

-    The aircraft's ailerons can't be controlled with keyboard or button inputs.
-Therefore the aircraft can't be rolled for left or right turns.

-    ^^Root Cause^^

-    There is currently an issue with the associated events.
-We highly recommend using a controller with an axis assigned to use the plane.

-    ^^Possible Solution or Workaround^^

-    - Use the latest Development version where we have introduced a workaround for this issue. ( [#6222](https://github.com/flybywiresim/a32nx/pull/6222) )

 ??? warning "Fuel Consumption Too High / Fuel Prediction Too low"
     ### Fuel Consumption